LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 ^^^^^

-In RAJA, the Spack configuration for MacOS contains the default compiler corresponding to the OS version (``compilers.yaml``), and a commented section to illustrate how to add `CMake` as an external package.
-You may install CMake with `Homebrew <https://brew.sh>`_, for example, and follow the process outlined above after it is installed.
+In RAJA, the Spack configuration for MacOS contains the default compiler corresponding to the OS version in the ``compilers.yaml`` file in the ``RAJA/scripts/radiuss-spack-configs/darwin/`` directory, and a commented section to illustrate how to add `CMake` as an external package in the ``packages.taml`` in the same directory.
+You may also install CMake with `Homebrew <https://brew.sh>`_, for example, and follow the process outlined above after it is installed.